luka-papez/bash_tutorial/README.md

 The solution is the last character of the first authors' first name.

+Note: if your version of `df` does not report author's name, just consider `?` as the 18th character in your solution.

 ### 6.3.
 Set an environment variable

 To install some programs, it is necessary to set so-called environment